slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"You’re a kid until you have kids."
 -- Sahil Lavingia [1989]*

+> *"When I was young, I used to admire intelligent people; as I grow older, I admire kind people."
+-- Abraham Heschel [1907]*

 ### On loneliness

 > *"If a man knows more than others he becomes lonely." (...)